 Actions will include raising awareness of the symptoms of cancer with the public and clinicians, speeding up diagnosis by removing barriers to referral for GPs, and investing in imporved screening programmes and testing facilities.

-The Black Country and West Birmingham (BCWB) STP is a member of the West Midlands Cancer Alliance.
+The Black Country and West Birmingham (BCWB) ICS is a member of the West Midlands Cancer Alliance.